LedgerHQ/app-bitcoin-new/doc/musig.md

 ### Generalization to multiple PSBT signing sessions

-The approach described above assumes that no attempt to sign a PSBT containing for a wallet policy containing `musig()` keys is initiated while a session is already in progress.
+The approach described above assumes that no attempt to sign a PSBT for a wallet policy containing `musig()` keys is initiated while a session is already in progress.

-It is possible to generalize this to an arbitrary number of parallel signing sessions.
-Each session could be identified by a `psbt_session_id` computed by hashing together the transaction hashes,
+In order to generalize this to an arbitrary number of parallel signing sessions, one can identify each signing session with a `psbt_session_id`.
+Such `psbt_session_id` should deterministically depend on the transaction being signed (ignoring all the other PSBT fields), and the wallet policy being signed.
+In praticular, the computed `psbt_session_id` should be identical between Round 1 and Round 2 of the protocol.
+Note that malicious collisions of the `psbt_session_id` (for example by tampering with some details of the PSBT, like the SIGHASH flags) _are_ possible, but they do not constitute a security risk.